alexpown453-lgtm/robloxuniversalesp/README.md

 To use this script, copy and paste the loadstring below into your executor:
+Tested Script: Delta
+Should work for any type of executor/device

 This script includes:
 ESP, Smart ESP, Hitbox Changer.